tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 into in this article, but the team behind Pry has done a great job of covering most of what one might want to know over at [pryrepl.org][pryrepl.org].

-At a glance, some of the advantages of Pry are:
+At a glance, here are just a few of the advantages of Pry:

 - Source code browsing (including core C source with the pry-doc gem)
 - Navigation around state (cd, ls and friends)
-- Documentation browsing
 - Live help system
-- Syntax highlighting
 - Command shell integration (start editors, run git, and rake from within Pry)
 - Runtime invocation (use Pry as a developer console or debugger)
 - A powerful and flexible command system
 - Ability to view and replay history
-- Many convenience commands inspired by IPython, Smalltalk and other advanced REPLs

 If a bulleted list isn't enough to convince you, consider also that Pry is enormously extensible with an ecosystem of fun and powerful plugins contributed